 Does Failing a Field Sobriety Test Equal Being Guilty of DUI?

 Field sobriety tests are examinations the police and state troopers use to determine if a driver is likely to be intoxicated.
-Generally, there are three tests that are given when field sobriety tests are performed.
-One is the one-legged stand, one is a nine step walk and turn, and one is a horizontal gaze nystagmus, otherwise known as an HGN test.
+Usually, there is a trio of tests given when a suspected drunk driver is asked to perform field sobriety tests.
+They are the one-legged stand, the nine step walk and turn, and the horizontal gaze nystagmus, which is also called an HGN test.

-If you have been charged with DUI, the first thing you need to do is hire a dedicated and experienced Pittsburgh DUI attorney.
-Then, you need to explain to him, in detail, the circumstances of your arrest.
-He will explain your charges, what happens next, and what your options are.
+If you have been charged with DUI, the first thing you need to do is employ a Pittsburgh DUI attorney with the right training and background.
+Explain to him what happened, in detail, giving him all the circumstances of your arrest.
+He will interpret your charges, describe what you face as you move through the justice system, and lay out what your alternatives are.

 Don’t wait to call!
-The longer you wait to hire an attorney, the more difficult it becomes for him or her to get a good outcome for you and your case.
+The more time that passes between your arrest and the moment you hire an attorney, the harder it is for him or her to get a good outcome for you and your case.
 Call today!